Wrapping and breaking text

 overflow was set to

 hidden you might not spot it when previewing your site.
-Messy overflow is at least easy to spot, and in the worst case your visitor will be able to see and read the content even if it looks a bit strange.
+Messy overflow is at least easy to spot, and in the worst case, your visitor will be able to see and read the content even if it looks a bit strange.

 overflow is set to

 min-content is therefore one possibility for overflowing boxes.
-If it is possible to allow the box to grow to be the minimum size required for the content, but no bigger, using this keyword will give you that sizing.
+If it is possible to allow the box to grow to be the minimum size required for the content, but no bigger, using this keyword will give you that size.